 All ABD students (those who have completed all requirements but the dissertation, something that usually happens in year three) are strongly encouraged to apply for external grants and fellowships to support their dissertation research and writing.
-Many of our students receive external grants prior to the expiration of their JHU funding; in these cases, students may, upon request, “bank” their university-sponsored funding to use at a later date.
+Many of our students receive external grants prior to the expiration of their JHU funding; in these cases, students may request to retain their university sponsored funding to use at a later date..
 This also applies for students who go on leave for a semester or year.

 - Alexander Grass Humanities Institute Fellowship (JHU)

 - American Institute for Indian Studies Junior Fellowships

 - Bibliotheca Hertziana – Max Planck Institute for Art History

 - Center for Advanced Study in the Visual Arts Fellowships

 - Council of American Overseas Research Centers Fellowships

 - Foreign Language and Area Studies (FLAS) Fellowships (JHU)

 - Fulbright-Hays DDRA Fellowship Program

 - Getty Pre-Doctoral Fellowships